-Under customer choice programs for Duke Energy, Columbia Gas of Ohio, Dominion Energy and Vectren Energy Delivery of Ohio, you may choose your natural gas supplier.
+Under customer choice programs for Duke Energy, Columbia Gas of Ohio, Dominion Energy and CenterPoint Energy of Ohio, you may choose your natural gas supplier.
 Your local natural gas utility will continue to deliver the gas to your home or business.
 If you are considering switching natural gas suppliers, take a moment to read the following information.
 The Public Utilities Commission of Ohio (PUCO) is committed to ensuring that you have the needed information to make an informed decision about choosing a new supplier.

 Governmental buying groups or “aggregations”

 Before learning about how to choose your supplier on your own, you should also know about governmental aggregation in case your area chooses to aggregate.
 In Ohio, local communities are allowed, by law, to join their citizens together to buy natural gas as a group and on the group’s behalf, negotiate the terms, conditions and price of the natural gas supply.
 Most governmental aggregation programs are “opt-out” programs which automatically enroll all local residents, unless they individually and actively opt-out of the program (choose not to be included).
 A local government can only do this if a majority of the voters approved the issue in a previous election.
 If your community is aggregating, you will want to learn more about how this program affects you and your choices.
 For more information, call the PUCO at (800) 686-PUCO (7826).

 Offers from competitive suppliers are updated daily on the PUCO's Energy Choice Ohio website.

 Whether you stay with your local natural gas utility or switch to another company for your gas supply, your local utility will continue to respond to your natural gas safety concerns and provide the same reliable natural gas service as always.
 The PUCO is committed to ensuring that customers will continue to receive safe, reliable and adequate natural gas service.